Economies of Crime

 Book

-Beckert, Jens, and Matias Dewey.
-2017.
-The Architecture of Illegal Markets.
-Towards an Economic Sociology of Illegality in the Economy.
+Jens Beckert / Matías Dewey: The Architecture of Illegal Markets.
+Towards an Economic Sociology of Illegality in the Economy (2017)

 If you want to understand how illegal markets work — and not just assume that they are merely the consequence of criminal organizations or failed states — this book offers a fresh perspective on hard-to-research economies.
 It pays attention to additional elements that constitute economies beyond the law, such as credit, infrastructure, social acceptance, and the meaning of commodities.
 It is the first serious attempt to conceptualize, classify, and suggest future research directions on illegal markets from a sociological perspective.